 This is another recipe with lemon and dill but this one has leeks, fennel bulbs and zucchini added.
 I think you probably get the idea by now.
 This gorgeous coral color fish is quite versatile and there many combinations of vegetables and herbs and spices to go together well with it.
 I could be fun to experiment and come up with your own combinations.
 Just don’t get too crazy.
 The pistachio sauce adds an interesting twist to this.

-9. One Pan Salmon, Asparagus & Sweet Potato Dinner – Catz in the Kitchen
+9. One Pan Asparagus & Sweet Potato Dinner – Catz in the Kitchen

 Asparagus – Sweet Potatoes – Garlic – Fresh Rosemary – Lemon – Real Salt – Olive Oil – Smoked Paprika

 Here is a new combination of sweet potatoes and asparagus with the fish.
-Sounds like an easy complete meal to me.
+It sounds like an easy complete meal to me.
 Since sweet potatoes are more readily available in the wintertime.
 This would make a great meal during the cold winter months.

 It will warm you right up and get you ready for spring.
 All the nutrients from these superfoods will keep you going for a long time.
 This is an easy one-pan meal.
 A big plus in my opinion.
 Fewer dishes to wash, yeah!